 Creating a Custom Role

-An input field for your new role will appear.
-Give it a name and a description, then click the save icon.
+Once you're on the Roles page, find and click the Add new role button.
+An input field for your custom role will appear.
+Give it a name and a description, then click save.

-Congratulations, you've just created a new role!
+Congratulations, you've just created a custom role!

-Once you're on the User's page, find the user you want to assign the custom role to, then:
+Once you're on the page, find the user you want to assign the custom role to, then:

 - Click the corresponding Edit button under the Actions column.

-Assigning the Custom Role to a Workflow
+Assigning the Custom Role to a Workflow Status

 - Getting Started with EasyContent